Three Tips to Convert More Prospects into Clients

-You know what a gas guzzler is –- a big clunker that gulps gas like a thirsty old dog.
-And if you’ve been in real estate for more than a month you know what a time guzzler is too -– a prospect that drinks up your time.
+You know what a gas guzzler is?
+It's a big clunker that gulps gas like a thirsty old dog.
+And if you’ve been in real estate for more than a month you know what a time guzzler is as well.
+A prospect that drinks up your time.

 The good news is you can, and here’s how: